 Pakistan's approach towards pitch preparation in the last two weeks has raised some eyebrows: the decision to recycle the same strip in Multan was unprecedented, and groundstaff have gone to great lengths to tailor the surface in Rawalpindi to suit Sajid Khan and Noman Ali.
 But Stokes has declined opportunities to complain, delivering a simple verdict on Tuesday: "It's good, innit?"

-Brendon McCullum believed that the toss skewed the second Test "65-35" in Pakistan's favour, and it will be significant again this week.
+Brendon McCullum believed that the toss skewed the second Test "65-35" in Pakistan's favour, and it will be significant again in the third.
 "The toss, out in the subcontinent, plays a bigger role than anywhere in the world," Stokes said. "[But] I don't think we're going to have as extreme conditions as the game goes on: it will be a day-one wicket when we start, not day six."

 Historically, England tend to under-adjust to overseas conditions and find themselves wondering why their medium-pacers are ineffective on pitches without a blade of live grass on them.
 This year, they have been much more open-minded - as evidenced by Rehan's inclusion as a wildcard third spin option, who they hope will create chances even if the pitch is flat.